Hellvector/Thresholds/README.md

 Players should always understand the reasons behind the choices they've made, and information about potential risks should be provided freely and frequently.

 ### Principles
-The Warden and the players each have guidelines that help foster a specific play experience defined by critical thinking, exploration, and an emergent narrative.
+The GM and the players each have guidelines that help foster a specific play experience defined by critical thinking, exploration, and an emergent narrative.

 ### Shared Objectives
 Players trust one another to engage with the shared setting, character goals, and party challenges.
 Therefore, the party is typically working together towards a common goal, as a team.